-Claire has worked for Earth Partnership for almost seven years, with a variety of roles such as teaching an undergraduate service learning course focused on culturally responsive environmental education, curriculum development, and facilitating professional development for school and community educators.
-Her doctoral research (Nelson Institute for Environmental Studies, UW-Madison) centered on creating an interfaith restoration education community of practice in collaboration with Holy Wisdom Monastery.
+Claire has worked for Earth Partnership since 2013, with a variety of roles including teaching an undergraduate service learning course focused on culturally responsive environmental education, curriculum development, and facilitating professional development for school and community educators.
+Claire completed her PhD at the Nelson Institute for Environmental Studies, where her research centered on creating an interfaith restoration education community of practice in collaboration with Holy Wisdom Monastery.
 She has contributed to multiple Earth Partnership curriculum guides and has most recently been a lead editor of the Earth Partnership Pollinator Habitat Curriculum Guide (2017), with which she has led outreach efforts and training for educators in Minnesota and Wisconsin.
 Claire collaboratively facilitates Indigenous Arts and Sciences educator, youth, and community learning initiatives with all IAS-partnering Native Nations.
-She lives in the Minnesota St. Croix Valley with her family.
+She lives in the St. Croix River Valley with her family.

 Jessie is an outdoor educator, and she incorporates her role as an American Canoe Association kayak instructor trainer into engagement and research.
 She holds a master’s degree in experiential education from Minnesota State University and a doctorate in Environment and Resources from the Nelson Institute of UW-Madison (PhD minor is in Cartography and Geographic Information Systems).
 In addition to her work with Earth Partnership, Jessie is also Faculty Associate for Native Nations Partnerships in the Nelson Institute for Environmental Studies at UW – Madison.